funkypenguin/feeling-responsive/_posts/opinion/2014-11-25-monitoring-lessons-learned-fcc-report-911-outage.md

 > Implementing a change to automatically reroute an individual call to another ECMC if for some reason that call cannot be processed at its primary ECMC.
 This change permits 911 calls in the NG911 transition architecture to route to an available server as is commonly found in a distributed Internet service.

-Sometimes the efforts taken to reduce costs (in this case, consolidation, but there&#8217;s an obvious parallel to virtualization of server and network infrastructure) can result in unexpected fragility of the system
+Sometimes the efforts taken to reduce costs (in this case, consolidation, but there's an obvious parallel to virtualization of server and network infrastructure) can result in unexpected fragility of the system

 > With the transition to NG911 system implementation, new entrants have already begun to enter the market for the provision of key functional services, and the entry of specialized providers has the potential to promote innovation.
 Sometimes “innovation” leads to lower operating costs through efficiencies made possible by consolidating operations into fewer facilities.
 However, such consolidation can greatly multiply the impact from a single or dual point of failure.

-In summary, building too fast or or too &#8220;clever&#8221; can result in catastrophic failure of complex systems:
+In summary, building too fast or or too "clever" can result in catastrophic failure of complex systems:

 > The April 2014 multistate outage was far more than a simple software error on an otherwise uneventful spring evening in Englewood, Colorado.
 It was a vivid example of the vulnerabilities that IP-supported architectures may present, without sufficient network safeguards and clear lines of accountability.
 The issues raised in the outage go to the heart of providing reliable 911 service.